Azure/acr/docs/preview/abac-repo-permissions/README.md

 * Only new ABAC-enabled built-in ACR roles will have registry data plane access, such as pushing and pulling images to/from repositories.
 For ABAC-enabled registries, the new roles should be used whether you are assigning permissions to specific repositories or all repositories.

-* If you assign an ABAC-enabled role such as the ***Azure Container Registry Repository Reader*** role without any ABAC conditions to restrict to specific repositories, the role assignment will grant permissions to all repositories.
+* If you assign an ABAC-enabled role such as the ***Container Registry Repository Reader*** role without any ABAC conditions to restrict to specific repositories, the role assignment will grant permissions to all repositories.

 | Role | Notes | [Access Resource Manager](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-roles?tabs=azure-cli#access-resource-manager) | [Create/delete registry](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-roles?tabs=azure-cli#create-and-delete-registry) | [Push artifacts](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-roles?tabs=azure-cli#push-image) | [Pull artifacts](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-roles?tabs=azure-cli#pull-image) | List all repositories in the registry | List artifacts, manifests, and tags within repositories | [Delete images, artifacts, and tags within repositories](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-roles?tabs=azure-cli#delete-image-data) | [Change policies](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-roles?tabs=azure-cli#change-policies) | [Sign images](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-roles?tabs=azure-cli#sign-images) | Scope assigned permissions to specific repositories during role assignment |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |